py2ai/py2ai.github.io/_posts/2020-04-01-How-to-make-a-screen-recorder.md

 summary: Making of an audio and video screen recorder in Python
 ---

 Alright friends welcome back, lets make a very flexible screen recorder today.
+Target platform for this GUI is Windows 10.

 [![Everything Is AWESOME](https://github.com/py2ai/py2ai.github.io/blob/master/assets/img/posts/A95D78AF-A81D-4A5E-AAA2-3A4F66B09EA8.png?raw=true)](https://youtu.be/9kL8bmfj-YQ "Everything Is AWESOME")